truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/CreatePoolScale.md

 {{< /hint >}}

 {{< hint info >}}
-Disks with non-unique serial number do not populate the **Available Disks** section until you select **Show disk with non-unique serial numbers**.
+Disks with non-unique serial numbers do not populate the **Available Disks** section until you select **Show disk with non-unique serial numbers**.
 {{< /hint >}}

 {{< expand "Can I create one pool with different data VDEV layouts?" "v" >}}